Silas-and-Sobae-Gummi-IO/React-Native-Api-Manager/.ai/spec-api-client.md

 ---

-*Last Updated: January 2025 - Based on implementation with 253 passing tests*
+*Last Updated: October 2025 - Based on implementation with 306 passing tests*